 This epic adventure takes you to Tanzania, one of East Africa's most beautiful and culturally rich nations.
-Famous for its many wilderness reserves and gorgeous tropical islands, this country offers something for everyone.
-That includes game drives in safari hotspots to see Big Five animals, cultural exchanges with local tribespeople, and lazing on the white-sand beaches of dreamy Zanzibar.
+Famous for its many wilderness reserves and gorgeous tropical islands, you'll see both on this grand two-week tour that splits your time between game drives in safari hotspots like Serengeti and Ngorongoro, cultural exchanges with local tribespeople, and lazing on the Indian Ocean beaches of Zanzibar and Pemba.

 Highlights

-• See exotic animals on game drives in Serengeti and Ngorongoro
+• See exotic animals on game drives in Tarangire, Serengeti, and Ngorongoro

 • Visit the tribespeople of Mto Wa Mbu and take part in a cultural exchange